Meet the UEFA Women's Champions League group contenders | UEFA Women's Champions League

 Previous European best: Round of 16 (2018/19)

-- The first Dutch side to reach the group stage after eliminating Zürich, who made it last season, when Ajax ran Arsenal close in round 2.
+- The first Dutch side to reach the group stage after eliminating Zürich, having run Arsenal close in round 2 the season before.

 Paris FC (FRA)